 The industry works closely with the government, councils, local communities and wider interest groups, to ensure benefits associated with wind energy developments are felt by those who live locally.
 In 2013 RenewableUK updated its 2011 Community Benefits Protocol to cement the industry’s commitment to local communities in England.
 Initiatives have also been developed in Scotland, Wales and Northern Ireland.

-RenewableUK continues to work closely with the government, and other groups, to look at different community engagement processes and community benefits across the UK.
-In February this year, RenewableUK was asked by the Secretary of State for Energy and Climate Change to lead a Shared Ownership Taskforce comprised of community energy groups and industry representatives.
-This Taskforce has been asked to provide a voluntary framework for shared ownership of onshore renewable energy projects by summer 2014.
-The Taskforce’s Draft Report is out for consultation until 29 August and is expected to finally report in September.
+In February 2014, RenewableUK was asked by the Secretary of State for Energy and Climate Change to lead a Shared Ownership Taskforce comprised of community energy groups and industry representatives to develop a voluntary framework for shared ownership of onshore renewable energy projects.
+The Taskforce reported in November 2014 and RenewableUK continues to work closely with the government, and other stakeholders in taking these framework recommendations forward.